MrPinkPigg/CISC474/README.md

 # CISC474
-all misc exercise in /excercises/
+all misc exercises in /excercises/

 personal website hosted from root of repo